numba/numba/docs/source/developer/threading_implementation.rst

 scope and also simple.
-The number of threads in use is specified by calling ``set_num_threads`` and the number of threads in use can be queried by calling ``get_num_threads``.These two functions are synonymous with their OpenMP counterparts (with the above restriction that the mask must be <= the number of launched threads).
+The number of threads in use is specified by calling ``set_num_threads`` and the number of threads in use can be queried by calling ``get_num_threads``.These two functions are synonymous with their OpenMP counterparts (with the above restriction that the mask must be less than or equal to the number of launched threads).
 The execution semantics are also similar to OpenmP in that once a parallel region is launched altering the thread mask, it has no impact on the currently executing region but will have an impact on parallel